pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Abraham Lincoln

 "Whatever you are, be a good one."
 --Abraham Lincoln

+"With malice toward none, with charity for all"
+--Abraham Lincoln

 "I have noticed that most people in this world are about as happy as they have made up their minds to be."